tpodlaski/copra/docs/rest/usage.rst

 .. warning::

-  Any references made below to specific aspects of the Coinbase Pro API such as the data returned by methods may be out of date.
+  Any references made below to specific aspects of the Coinbase Pro API such as the data structures returned by methods may be out of date.
 Please visit `Coinbase Pro's WebSocket REST API documentation <https://docs.pro.coinbase.com/#api/>`__ for the authorative and up to date API information.

 Introduction
 ------------